 5. Don’t forget LinkedIn

 Business Insider found that LinkedIn is regarded as the most trusted social media network by far compared to the other platforms out there.
 When you share appropriate, useful content on LinkedIn, your audience is more likely to take it seriously and to see you as a leader in your industry.

 Much like what conversation is appropriate for the Thanksgiving dinner table vs a night out with friends, social media etiquette rules apply here.
 What you post matters as much as where you post it.
 This handy infographic from Hootsuite is a great reference to run through before posting until you feel comfortable with what works on each platform.

 7. Interact with others

-Social media is not the place to be a wallflower.
-Be sure you like, comment on, and share content you think your audience would enjoy.
+It’s not polite to stare, and social media is not the place to be a wallflower.
+Following these social media etiquette rules mean you like, comment on, and share content you think your audience would enjoy.
 As you become more active on social platforms, more people will see your name/brand/business, and your presence will grow organically.
 Which leads us to our last point…

 8. Keep posting!